Eiji Kawashima: Kawasaki Frontale

-It was announced on 29 December 2006 that Kawasaki Frontale had signed Kawashima for a transfer fee of 150 million yen.
+It was announced on 28 December 2006 that Kawasaki Frontale had signed Kawashima for a transfer fee of 150 million yen.
 The move was, at the time, the largest transfer fee for a player in the J.League.

-Kawashima made his Kawasaki Frontale debut as a starter in a 1–0 win over Kashima Antlers in the opening game of the season, keeping a clean sheet.
-He then made his AFC Champions League debut, in a 3–1 win over Arema.
-After establishing himself as a first choice goalkeeper he soon received praises for his performances.
-That season, Kawasaki Frontale became the first Japanese club to qualify for the 2007 AFC Champions League where they finished first in their group.
-In the knockout rounds, Kawashima allowed no regulation goals in the quarterfinals against Iran's Sepahan club, but lost 5–4 in the penalty shoot-out.
-He also helped the side reach the final of J.League Cup, which was lost 1–0 to Gamba Osaka.
+He made his Kawasaki Frontale’s debut as a starter and kept a clean sheet, in a 1–0 win over Kashima Antlers in the opening game of the season.
+Five days later on 7 March 2007, Kawashima made AFC Champions League debut, in a 3–1 win over Arema.
+After establishing himself as the club’s first choice goalkeeper, he soon received praises for his performances.
+Later in the 2007 season, Kawasaki Frontale became the first Japanese club to qualify for the 2007 AFC Champions League, where they finished first in their group.
+In the knockout rounds, Kawashima allowed no regulation goals in the quarter finals against Iran's Sepahan club, but Kawasaki Frontale ended up losing 5–4 in the penalty shoot-out.
+He also helped the club reach the final of J.League Cup against Gamba Osaka but they loss 1–0.
 At the end of the 2007 season, Kawashima had made 48 appearances (34 in the league) in all competitions.

-In the 2008 season, Kawashima remained the club's first choice goalkeeper and started the opening game of the season, a 1–1 draw against Tokyo Verdy.
-He then kept two clean sheets on 30 March 2008 and 2 April 2008 against JEF United Chiba and Consadole Sapporo.
-Between 26 April 2008 and 6 May 2008, he helped the side win four league matches in a row.
-Kawashima then kept two consecutive clean sheets between 23 November 2008 and 29 November 2008 against Gamba Osaka and Vissel Kobe.
-However, Kawasaki Frontale failed to win the league, finishing as runners-up behind winners Kashima Antlers.
-Until the end of the 2008 season he went on to make 36 appearances (34 in the league) in all competitions.
+Ahead of the 2008 season, it was announced that Kawashima would be appointed as Kawasaki Frontale’s vice–captain and stayed to remain as the club’s first choice goalkeeper.
+He then kept two clean sheets against JEF United Chiba and Consadole Sapporo on 30 March 2008 and 2 April 2008 respectively.
+Between 26 April 2008 and 6 May 2008, Kawashima helped Kawasaki Frontale win four league matches in a row.
+He kept a clean sheets against Gamba Osaka, Vissel Kobe and Tokyo Verdy on 23 November 2008, 29 November 2008 and 6 December 2008 respectively.
+However, the club failed to win the league, finishing as runners-up behind winners Kashima Antlers.
+At the end of the 2008 season, Kawashima went on to make 36 appearances (34 in the league) in all competitions.